NormXU/NormXU.github.io/_posts/2023-08-08-A-Potential-Rotation-Inconsistency of-Dynamic-Scaled-RoPE.md

 $$r(k, \alpha)$$: apply RoPE on the key with a rotation base $$\alpha$$

-Here, we can clearly see there is an inconsistency rotation base between the key and query.
+Here, we can clearly see there is an inconsistent rotation base between the keys and queries.

-From my understanding, a consistent rotation between key and query should be like this:
+From my understanding, a consistent rotation between keys and queries should be like this:

 Firstly,